augustofagioli/drupal_nprogress/README.md

 NPROGRESS for Drupal
 NPROGRESS (1) is  nanoscopic progress bar.
 Featuring realistic trickle animations to convince your users that something is happening

+This project is meant as temporary  developement module is for Drupal 8.x, waiting for the appropriate release at https://www.drupal.org/project/nprogress

 Log: